jacquessham/SalesAnalytics/BurmaSupermarket/ABtesting/Readme.md

 First, we will set the hypothesis for each question.
 In each question, we will manipulate the data and use A/B testing technical to obtain the p-value and decide whether to accept or reject the hypothesis in order to answer the question.
 Lastly, we will calculate the power to show the probability of Type II error.

 ## Files
-There are 3 files in this folder:
+There are 3 python and 2 result files in this folder:
 * abtestingkit.py - Helper code to conduct A/B testing, return p-value, power, and sample size needed to achieve desired power
 * Burmasupermarket_abtesting_member.py - Driver program conduct A/B testing on answering Question 1 by calling abtestingkit.py
 * Burmasupermarket_abtesting_hbmale.py - Driver program conduct A/B testing on answering Question 2 by calling abtestingkit.py
+* Burmasupermarket_abtesting_hbmale.txt (In Results folder) - Result of Question 1
+* Burmasupermarket_abtesting_member.txt (In Results folder) - Result of Question 2

 ## A/B Testing Kit
 The file of abtestingkit.py is the code of "A/B Testing kit".
 This is a dynamic program which is able to conduct A/B testing with any kind of data set.
 Once you have set the hypothesis, you may able to pass the data frame to return the p-value, power, and the sample size needed to achieve 80% power.
 The code only has one function: abtesting(), which required 5 parameters: